kyma-project/kyma/docs/service-mesh/03-02-istio-patch.md

   - Deletes all resources related to the `prometheus`, `tracing`, `grafana`, and `servicegraph`charts.
   - Enables sidecar injection in all Namespaces, except those labeled with `istio-injection: disabled`.

+Additionally, the job checks whether mTLS is enabled in the Istio deployment it customizes.

 To learn more about the custom Istio patch applied in Kyma, see the `components/istio-kyma-patch/` directory.

 ## Use an existing Istio installation with Kyma